Taenyun Kim

 ABOUT ME

 Hello!
-I am Taenyun Kim (pronounced as "C"anyon but with "T") from Korea.
-I am a PhD student in Information and Media at Michigan State University.
+I am Taenyun Kim (pronounced like "Tanyon") from Korea.
+I am a PhD student in the Information and Media Program with a Cognitive Science Specialization at Michigan State University.
+Before coming to MSU, I studied Psychology (BA), Informatics (BS), and Human-AI Interaction (MS) at Sungkyunkwan University.

 I am open to collaboration.
 Feel free to contact me!